 Who is on the judging panel?

-The panel is being finalised and will be announced shortly but will be made up of industry professionals and representatives from the Aldridge Foundation and Callsign, the company sponsoring the competition.
+The panel is being finalised and will be announced closer to the submission deadline but will be made up of industry professionals and representatives from the Aldridge Foundation and Callsign.

 3. EXHIBITION AND PRESS